By Kahini Iyer Jun. 19, 2018

 For a man like Irrfan, who has always marched to the beat of his own drum, telling his own story might be his boldest role yet.
 After all, being dead is like being on trial, with your life laid out to be picked apart by strangers, judged as good, bad, or ugly when it’s actually somewhere in between.
 No wonder he wanted to share his truth before we made one up for him, leaving him with a legacy that, however glittering, would not represent him.

-Or maybe he just wanted to reassure the hundreds who would gather in social grieving, who commented on his ToI interview, who pleaded with him on behalf of their own loved ones to fight, and entreated him to hope for survival, that he’ll be just fine in the end.
+Or maybe he just wanted to reassure the hundreds who would gather in social grieving, who commented on his ToI interview, who pleaded with him on behalf of their own loved ones to fight, and entreated him to hope for survival, that, whether the rumours of him returning to films are true or not, he’ll be just fine in the end.
 As usual, everyone else can take their time coming to terms with Irrfan Khan.
 His terms are crystal clear.

 And suddenly someone taps on my shoulder and I turn to see.
 It’s the TC: “Your destination is about to come.
 Please get down.”
 I am confused: “No, no. My destination hasn’t come.”
 “No, this is it.
 This is how it is sometimes.” – Irrfan Khan.